haftomdesbele/TRANSFER-LEARNING-AND-KNOWLEDGE-DISTILLATION-for-CHEST-X-RAY-CLASSIFICATION/README.md

 **Dataset**
 ---
 This project utilizes the "Chest X-Ray Images (Pneumonia)" dataset, which is available on Kaggle.
 It contains images labeled as either Normal or Pneumonia.
-The dataset exhibits a class imbalance, which is a realistic challenge in medical datasets.

 **Dependencies**
 ---